It’s a little unusual to see a document from a search engine discussing search engine optimization.

 The patent filing does provide many examples of how their automated SEO system might update page titles, URLs for pages, meta descriptions and meta keywords, alt attributes for images, and headings on pages.
 For example, here’s the discussion on page titles:

 The title of the page is an example of a feature that may be used for SEO.
 Each page includes a title describing the contents of the page.
 The title may be the title of the page that is viewable in the title bar of a web browser.
 The search engine may use the title to determine the content of a page.

 In one example, if you have a blog related to Chicago sports teams, then a title may be generic, such as “Chicago sports blog.”
 However, after comparing the unit frequency list and the existing page unit list, it may be determined that the Chicago Cubs.RTM. are currently very popular.

 Accordingly, the search engine optimizer may select that unit and edit the title to be “Chicago Cubs blog.”
 The popularity of the unit Chicago Cubs.RTM. may provide better search results than when the title was “Chicago sports blog.”

 I have some concerns about this approach.

 I couldn’t help but wonder if the title for the blog they describe might be changed to “Chicago Bulls Blog” during the basketball season, or “Chicago Bears Blog” on weekends during the football season.
-It’s likely that those would be more popular terms during those time periods.
+Those would likely be more popular terms during those periods.

-Would sites that change focus based upon the popularity of search terms sacrifice their identities to chase after more popular search terms on a regular basis?
+Would sites that change focus based upon the popularity of search terms sacrifice their identities to chase after more popular search terms regularly?

 There are other aspects of SEO that the patent filing doesn’t address, such as purposeful decisions to target less popular terms than more popular related terms.